Skip to main content

 4 mentions Positive Neutral Negative

-The humor in the game is characterized as quirky, creative, and consistently hilarious, with some players finding the removal of certain features, like text speed adjustments and the complete absence of Japanese, to be amusing in itself.
+The humor in the game is characterized by its quirky and creative elements, which many players find hilarious.
+Some users noted the amusing decision to remove certain features, such as text speed adjustments and the complete removal of Japanese, adding to the game's comedic charm.

 • “It's so quirky, creative, and hilarious.”